Fran Pavley

 Frances J. "Fran" Pavley (born November 11, 1948) is an American politician who served two terms in the California State Senate and three terms in the California State Assembly.
 A Democrat, she last represented the 27th Senate District, which encompasses the Conejo Valley, and portions of the San Fernando and Santa Clarita Valleys.
 Due to term limits in California, Senator Pavley completed her legislative career in 2016.
 She is currently working as the Environmental Policy Director for the USC Schwarzenegger Institute.

 Before being elected to the State Senate in 2008, Pavley served in the California State Assembly, representing the 41st Assembly District.
 She was also the first Mayor of Agoura Hills.
 She was a middle school teacher for 29 years.

 Pavley is known for her pioneering work on environmental and climate change legislation.
 She was an author of AB 32, the Global Warming Solutions Act of 2006, which created a multi-sector emissions reduction target to reduce greenhouse gas emissions and a cap and trade system.
 In 2016, she cemented her legacy by authoring and passing SB 32, which extended California's emissions reduction goals to 40 percent below 1990 levels by 2030.

 Background

-Senator Fran Pavley is a native Angeleno and grew up in Sherman Oaks.
+Pavley is a native Angeleno and grew up in Sherman Oaks.
 She has lived in Agoura Hills with her husband, Andy, for over 40 years, where they raised their two children, as well as four guide dogs.

 She received her master's degree in Environmental Planning at CSU Northridge, taught middle school for 29 years and completed her teaching career in Moorpark.
-In 1982, Senator Pavley became the first mayor of the City of Agoura Hills, and served four terms on the city council.
+In 1982, Pavley became the first mayor of the City of Agoura Hills, and served four terms on the city council.
 In 2000, she was elected to the California State Assembly where she served three terms.